paulsump/futurama_quiz/README.md

 - More obvious buttons.
 - Check all TODOs
 - Check able to run on any device
-- running Android 7 (API 24) or greater.
+- Running Android 7 (API 24) or greater.
 Font sizes and bold.

 ### Tests to do